pgtipping/Synthalyst/memory-bank/activeContext.md

 3. **Week 3**: Implement SEO optimizations and source maps
 4. **Week 4**: Test and refine all optimizations

-## Accessibility Improvement Progress [2025-03-12 20:10:00]
+## Accessibility Improvement Progress [2025-03-12 20:20:00]

-We've made significant progress in addressing the accessibility issues identified in the audit:
+We've successfully addressed all the accessibility issues identified in the audit:

 ### Completed Improvements